hao-lee/Graphvizer/README.md

 # Configurations

 The default configurations are as follows.
-If you want to change some configuration, open _Preferences -> Package Settings -> Graphvizer -> Settings - User_ and paste the following content to the opened file.
-Save it after modifying it according to your needs.
+If you want to change some configuration, open _Preferences -> Package Settings -> Graphvizer -> Settings_ and add configuration in the right side content according to your needs.
 The meaning of each configuration is explained below.

 ``` jsonc
 {